Open University of Applied Sciences

 5. Is there an entrance examination for Open University of Applied Sciences?

 No, there is not.
-Open University provides an opportunity to complete higher education studies irrespective of age and educational background.
+Open University studies provide an opportunity to complete higher education studies, irrespective of age and educational background.
 To complete regular studies of a Degree Programme, the student may be required to have previous studies in the field, or there may be other requirements.

 6. What is meant by credit and Personal Curriculum?